Banded archerfish: In aquaria

 Species in the genus Toxotes, including the banded archerfish, are kept as aquarium fish.
 In aquaria, the banded archerfish can grow up to 25 cm long.
 They swim at the top level of the aquarium.
 Banded archerfish can be kept in small groups of three to five; fish of the same size get along but fish that are larger may be aggressive towards those that are smaller, and even try to eat them.
 They may live from five to eight years in captivity, and occasionally nine or ten.
 Banded archerfish need warm water, usually between 25 and 30 C. The aquarium should be large with middling amounts of plant growth and plenty of space for swimming.
 It should be at least 20 to 30 cm deep.

 Banded archerfish are generally not recommended for average home aquaria despite their attractive appearance because they are difficult to care for and require special conditions.
 Banded archerfish prefer to shoot and capture live food rather than be fed flake food, and are therefore difficult to feed.
 They need brackish water as well as a tall canopy.
 In the wild they are able to jump out of the water to capture prey on overhanging branches; a tall canopy is required to prevent their jumping out of the aquarium.
 Banded archerfish should be kept in an aquarium with a volume of at least 45 to 55 gal, though a greater volume is preferred.
-Because of such difficulties in caring for banded archerfish, the species has not yet been successful in captivity.
+Because of such difficulties in caring for banded archerfish, the species has not yet been successful bred in captivity.